 Not the Best, but Good for Newbies

-Leap into the Fray
+Leap Into the Fray

 Leapers are incredibly annoying and fierce.
 However, there's plenty of ways to take them down.
 At this point, many will say, "What's the point of this section?
 We'll just shoot them up."
 Well, there is a special condition in these "Leaper Rounds" that will be extremely important, especially to those who have no money in the bank.
-If you do not shoot, and only kill the Leapers with melee, claymores, grenades and/or Tramplesteam, your team will receive 2,000 points and a random free perk in addition to the Max Ammo.
-Not only will this save you points from buying perks, but if you already have 4, it will allow you to have more.
-There are a total of 6 perks in this map, and you can have it all if you just don't touch that trigger.
+If you do not shoot, and only kill the Leapers with melee, claymores, grenades, and/or Tramplesteam, your team will receive 2,000 points and a random free perk in addition to the Max Ammo.
+Not only will this save you points from buying perks, but if you already have four, it will allow you to have more.
+There are a total of six perks in this map, and you can have it all if you just don't touch that trigger.

 Know the Spawn Areas